Yuteoctober/wins95Portfolio/README.md

   - Added Paint using Library [Paint](https://github.com/1j01/jspaint)
   - Added AiAgent project 3/1/2025

+  - Added News icon on task bar
+    - can display tatest news by clicking on the article
+    - connected to back-end

 Library used:
   - React Draggable => drag and drop functionality
   - Framer-motion => for some animation